olivierdalang/CadInput/README.md

 ### Features ideas

+Please submit your ideas on the tracker : https://github.com/olivierdalang/CadInput/issues

 - [ ] one-click extend/trim a line (not directly linked to CadInput -> CadTools ?)
 - [ ] midpoints (can be achieved using D/2)